The unit looks at, analyses, and extends, a game of chance in which three coins are tossed. A player wins if two heads and a tail come up.

 - identify what a fair game is and how to make an unfair game fair

-theoretical probability, experimental probability, generalise, trialling, estimate, chance, combinations, outcomes, fairness, consecutive, systematic, mathematical argument
+theoretical probability, experimental estimates of probability, generalise, trialling, estimate, chance, combinations, outcomes, fairness, consecutive, systematic, mathematical argument

 The basic game here is for the student to toss three coins.
 A student wins if they get two heads and one tail.
 For when a head is showing we write H; for a tail T. (You might note here that coin tossing can be disruptive as coins may end up all over the place.
 This problem can be reduced a little by having the students spin the coins about a vertical axis.
 Better still they can take even and odd numbers from a roll of a die as heads and tails, respectively, or red and black suits from a pack of cards, or they can make spinners with two equal colours.)